22 personalized gifts from Etsy to add to your cart this year

 Absorbent Handmade Cat Coasters, Set of 4 (starting at $7.99; etsy.com)

-These absorbent, handmade cat coasters are one-of-a-kind and made from 100% imported wool from New Zealand — anre are 100% adorable.
+These absorbent, handmade cat coasters are one of a kind and made from 100% imported wool from New Zealand — and they’re 100% adorable.

 Personalized Baby Bathrobe, Embroidered and Monogrammed (starting at $22.49; etsy.com)